What are the 10 major political problems in Nigeria today?

 7. Nigerian youth and their political inactivity

-The biggest question nowadays is: when will the elderly people let the youth take the country in their own hands?
-And when will the young people also wake up and realize their voices can be heard?
-It would probably change things for the better if youngsters were not afraid to participate in political life of Nigeria.
+The biggest question nowadays is: when will the older people let the youth lead?
+And when will the young people also wake up and realise their voices can be heard?
+This would probably change things for the better if youngsters were not afraid to participate in the political life of Nigeria.

 8. The Nigerian media

-There is also an issue of “brown envelope”, which is very close to the problems we described above.
-This problem is based on the political leaders or their representatives paying the journalists a good amount of money in order to write articles where they cover up all the negative things they did and represent them only in a positive light.
+Another major issue is that most political leaders, or their representatives, pay the journalists a good amount of money to write articles that cover up all the negative things they did and represent them only in a positive light.